Flowminder/COVID-19/README.md

 including material that is suitable for settings where more capacity is available, and where higher phone usage results in higher frequency data.
 In these cases, it will be possible to produce more complex outputs and analyses.

+Mobile network operators looking to produce the aggregates described in this repository from their own CDR data should start by looking at the ["getting started" section](./getting_started).

 ## Technical usage

 The code will need to be adapted to each MNO's system.